Connect with us

 A car exploded near Wall Street’s Charging Bull statue on Tuesday evening, disrupting the financial district during rush hour.

-The incident occurred around 5:42 p.m. near Broadway and Stone Street, just steps from the infamous bronze bull.
+The alarming incident occurred around 5:42 p.m. near Broadway and Stone Street, just steps from the infamous bronze beast.
 The vehicle, linked to the Metropolitan Transportation Authority, caught fire and then detonated.
 It produced a large fireball and heavy black smoke visible across Lower Manhattan.

 Emergency crews responded quickly and contained the blaze after about an hour and a half.
 No injuries were reported despite the heavy pedestrian traffic in the tourist-heavy area.
 Authorities have attributed the blast to a mechanical issue, likely a fuel tank rupture due to the initial fire.
 They have ruled out any criminal or terrorist involvement.